 There is no clear-cut way in which to respond to national security-related threats.

-What has been proposed does not provide that necessary clarity but seems to increase uncertainty between national security law and the way that criminal law operates in practice and undermines the rule of law.
+What has been proposed does not provide that necessary clarity.
+It seems to increase uncertainty between national security law and the way that criminal law operates in practice and seeks to undermine the rule of law in respect that powers should be exercised according to the well-established rules and in accordance with legal principles.